luizhfraraujo/ShopAPI/readme.md

 Shop API using .Net Core 3.1, EF Core, InMemory Database.

-This was created based on articles by André Baltieri on your <a href="https://balta.io/blog">blog</a>.
+This project was created based on articles by André Baltieri on your <a href="https://balta.io/blog">blog</a>.

+<h2>How to use?</h2>

+* Copy the project to your computer
+* Enter on folder
+* Execute 'dotnet restore'
+* Execute 'dotnet run' to start the project